IvanRzhepetskiy/FaceTattoo/README.md

 * [Caffe](https://caffe.berkeleyvision.org/) - Deep learning framework
 * Passion for computer vision

 ## How to use?
-Type text, add photo and it will add it automaticly
+Type text, add photo and it will add it automatically

 ### Detects face, facial landmarks and extracts polygons for tattoo
 ![alt text](screenshots/Screenshot_2.png)